 The Jimbocho ramen scene runs deep.
 Real deep.
 From classic shoyu to lavish lobster bisque ramen, these are my top 10 picks in one of Tokyo’s most competitive ramen neighborhoods – JIMBOCHO.

 1. Spicy Tantanmen – La Show Han

 La Show Han (担々麺本舗辣椒漢) superbly shines a light on tantanmen, a fiery, Sichuan-rooted ramen.
 They serve a number of tantanmen with various spice levels – soupless, and with soup.
 Soupless is most popular.

-It strikes a perfect balance between spiciness and creaminess, with toppings like kaiware sprouts and green negi adding a dash of freshness.
+It strikes a perfect balance between spiciness and creaminess, with toppings like kaiware sprouts and green negi (spring onions) adding a dash of freshness.
 In short, La Show Han is legit.
 Full review here.

 2. Pork Back Fat Ramen – Kai

 Jimbocho Kai (神保町 可以) faithfully showcases Niigata ramen.
 Niigata prefecture is a ramen powerhouse, with multiple ramen styles.

 One of the most famous styles is Tsubame-Sanjo.
 It’s a shoyu-seasoned, niboshi (fish) broth with an absurd amount of PORK BACK FAT floating at the top.
 This of course among the Niigata ramen choices at Kai in Jimbocho.
 Full review here.

 Menya 33 (麺屋33) has a big menu for such a small restaurant.
 Choose from a variety of light or rich ramen or tsukemen (dipping ramen).
 Pictured is the light and refreshing, chicken-powered shio ramen.